sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 and to use :math:`\sqrt{\mu}` for 3D problems.

-Moreover, let us take a look at the possible types of boundaries that can be used with CASHOCS.
+Moreover, let us take a look at the possible types of boundaries that can be used with cashocs.
 In principle, there exist two types: deformable and fixed boundaries.
 On fixed boundaries, we impose homogeneous Dirichlet boundary conditions for the shape gradient, so that these are not moved under the corresponding deformation.
-In CASHOCS, we define what boundaries are fixed and deformable via their markers, which are either defined in the corresponding python script, or in the GMSH file, if such a mesh is imported.
+In cashocs, we define what boundaries are fixed and deformable via their markers, which are either defined in the corresponding python script, or in the GMSH file, if such a mesh is imported.